ibm-cloud-docs/vpc/file_storage_vpc_faqs.md

 *	Delete all mount targets or delete a single mount target.
 When you delete one or several mount targets, the instances that are mounting the file share for the VPCs where the mount target is deleted can't access the file share.
 *	List file shares and mount targets.
 *	Update file share and mount target name.
+* Create replication between the source file share and a replica file share.
+* Fail over to a replica file share when the source share is compromised.
+Fall back to the original share when the issue is resolved.
+* Add, manage, and delete file share user tags.

 ### Who do I contact to help with any issues?
 What information do I need to provide?
 {: faq}